 Our success is mainly measured by software that is high quality, has no security risks and works well.
 If the developed code is good quality and has been adequately tested, it is also sustainable and can even be improved by the developers of the same field.

-We appreciate working software over comprehensive documentation
+We value working software over comprehensive documentation

-We appreciate customer collaboration over contract negotiation
+We value customer collaboration over contract negotiation

 Phone: +372 503 7594